tc39/proposal-decimal/docs/cookbook.md

 ### Accumulating Values

-When accumulating many values over the course of a calculation with several steps, use Decimal to avoid rounding errors:
+When accumulating many values in the course of a calculation with several steps, use Decimal to avoid rounding errors:

 ```javascript
 const transactions = ["10.50", "25.75", "3.99", "100.00", "45.25"];